Janosch-Gehring/nlu-annotations/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 ---

-If you are unsure about whether the added information is implicit meaning, do not tick the **Implicit Meaning** checkbox but write a comment in the comment section below it.
+If you are unsure about whether the added information is implicit meaning, select "No" and write a comment in the comment section below it.